 Various packages are on offer, and expats will need to carefully evaluate their priorities to see which plan and service provider is most suitable.

-Premiums do tend to be on the expensive side, and thus if relocating to Canada with a job offer in place, expats should negotiate private insurance as part of their employment package.
+Premiums do tend to be on the expensive side, so if relocating to Canada with a job offer in place, expats should make it a point to include private insurance in negotiations regarding their employment package.

 Pharmacies in Canada